Building a decent microphone amplifier

 A slightly simplified architecture of a digipot-based AGC could be as follows:

-For readability, I omitted the supply voltages and decoupling caps for the three chips, as well as the positive-leg voltage divider for OPA2322.
+For readability, I omitted the supply voltages and decoupling caps for the three chips, as well as the microphone supply bits and the positive-leg voltage divider for OPA2322.

 In the new design, the first half of the op-amp IC provides fixed (and comparatively modest) current-to-voltage amplification ratio for the electret microphone, while the second half implements a variable-gain voltage amplifier controlled by the MCU.
 Lowpass capacitors are proportionately larger due to lower feedback resistances involved at each stage.